tc39/notes/meetings/2017-03/mar-23.md

 AWB: Is there something that does not allow historically?

-MJ: In 6 it is not allowed.
+MAJ: In 6 it is not allowed.

 DE: In 6 it is allowed for ??? and disallowed for ???.
 This is why ?? started working on it and it's now disambiguated.???